 Rockmill Brewery is steeped in a sophisticated understanding of what makes great food and beverages.
 Moreover, they know Ohio brewing and what makes a local beer truly special.
 That’s because Rockmill Brewery is located at the headwaters of the Hocking River — filtering their water (beer is almost entirely water, but try telling that to a cop) through the region’s naturally occurring Black Hand Sandstone.

 Perhaps it’s these waters that give Rockmill Brewery that X factor.
 Something does.
 Among a formidable list of Ohio breweries, Rockmill is well-loved by locals and out-of-towners alike for its cultivated minerality, wood-fired pizzas, and of course… it’s 16 unique and sensational drafts.

-You gotta love a taproom that has the hookup on food trucks, and with over 20 food trucks holding regular hours outside their location, Combustion Brewery definitely does.
+You gotta love a taproom that has the hookup on food trucks, and with 30 food trucks holding regular hours outside their location, Combustion Brewery definitely does.
 But what about the drinks, you say?
 Well.

 When you think of spots to build a brewery, inside a former Lowe’s may not come to mind.
 But it did for Outerbelt Brewing, and that’s why they hold the title of largest craft brewery in Fairfield County.

 It isn’t just size that makes this Lancaster, Ohio brewing taproom one of the preferred watering holes in the area, though.
 Since kicking off in mid-2019, Outerbelt has been on a mission to provide craft beer flavors that rival those of the biggest breweries in the country.
 And despite the pandemic, they seem to be off to a strong start!